Evelyn MacGuire: Tank Snelgrove

 Days later, Tank left a bomb threat for his father Greg (Paul Gleeson), leading to the evacuation of the school.
 As everyone was waiting outside, Evie received a text from Tank asking her to meet him or he would detonate the bomb.
 Northeast said, "At that point, Evie is very concerned.
 She now knows just how unpredictable and dangerous Tank really is."
-Evie managed to leave the school and met Tank at the Caravan Park, where she tried to persuade Tank to hand himself into the police.
+Evie managed to leave the school and met Tank at the Caravan Park, where she tried to persuade Tank to hand himself in to the police.
 Tank then revealed that the bomb threat was a hoax.
 He asked Evie to run away with him again, so they could start over.
 Northeast noted that Tank seemed unaware of the damage he had caused, particularly to Josh who was lying in a coma.
 Months later, just as Evie got engaged to Josh, she learned Tank was in the local hospital following a prison fight.
 She also learned Zac was helping Tank to get parole and saw it as a betrayal.
 Northeast added, "Seeing Tank brings up a lot of emotions in Evie.
 He caused so much tragedy for her and her loves ones, and it's still fresh in her mind."